 - American Bureau of Shipping (ABS);

 - Bureau Veritas (BV);

 - China Classification Society (CCS);

 - Indian Register of Shipping (IRS);

 - Korean Register of Shipping (KR);

 - Lloyd's Register of Shipping (LR);

 - Nippon Kaiji Kyokai (NKK);

 - Polish Register of Shipping (PRS);

-- Registro Italiano Navale (Rina); - Russian Maritime Register of Shipping (RS).
+- Registro Italiano Navale (Rina);

+- Russian Maritime Register of Shipping (RS).

-The delegation of authority and monitoring of RO is guided by:
+- 8.2 The delegation of authority and monitoring of RO is guided by:

 - IMO Resolution MSC.349 (92) (RO CODE)

-- Resolution A.739 (18)

-- Resolution A.789 (19)
+- IMO Resolution A. 739(18) Guidelines for the authorization of organizations acting on behalf of the Administration, as amended by resolution MSC.
+208(81).

+- IMO resolution A.789(19) Specifications on the survey and certification functions of recognized organizations acting on behalf of the Administration

-The RO is obliged to present to MTA certification body annual audit conclusion.
+- 8.3 The RO is obliged to present to MTA annual audit conclusion issued by certification body

-Policy for rectification and follow up on findings found during PSC inspection
+9. Policy for rectification and follow up on findings found during PSC inspection:

-The various PSC regimes have different targeting systems or risk assessment methodology for selecting which ships to inspect and focus their resources on.
+9.1 The various PSC regimes have different targeting systems or risk assessment methodology for selecting which ships to inspect and focus their resources on.

-Targeting systems usually consist of:
+9.2 Targeting systems usually consist of:

-- Generic Part with elements of the ship's profile (such as Flag, Classification Society, Ship Type, Managing Company) - Historic Part based upon the ship's inspection history (previous detentions, number of deficiencies found last time, and outstanding deficiencies).
+- Generic Part with elements of the ship's profile (such as Flag, Classification Society, Ship Type, Managing Company); - Historic Part based upon the ship's inspection history (previous detentions, number of deficiencies found last time, and outstanding deficiencies).

-Upon the conclusion of PSC inspection, the PSC officer will issue an inspection report with findings.
+9.3 Upon the conclusion of PSC inspection, the PSC officer will issue an inspection report with findings.
 Copy of inspection report must be retained on board and be available for examination by PSC Officers at any time.
 In principle, all deficiencies must be rectified before departure of the ship.
 However, PSC Officer taking in consideration the nature of the deficiencies may apply other actions to be taken such as to rectify deficiency in 14 (fourteen) days or at next port of call, or as per agreed with MTA and ship's Classification Society.

-If your ship is detained, be polite and cooperative, and ask the PSC officer for detention grounds with the associated reference in Conention regulations, as well as what corrective actions should be done.
+9.4 If your ship is detained, be polite and cooperative, and ask the PSC officer for detention grounds with the associated reference in Convention regulations, as well as what corrective actions should be done.
 The relevant RO, in consultation with MTA, shall attend any ship that is detained by PSC authorities.
 It is the responsibility of the ship manager or master to immediately notify MTA and the RO.

-A ship detained 3 (three) times in 1 (one) year by PSC of specific MoU authority and ground for detention is "Not-in-compliance with standards/items of Resolution A.789 (19)" or ship detained twice in one year for violation of international navigation rules, are subject to deletion from State Ships Registry of Georgia.
+9.5 A ship detained 3 (three) times in 1 (one) year by PSC of specific MoU authority and ground for detention is "Not-in-compliance with standards/items of Resolution A.789 (19)" or ship detained twice in one year for violation of international navigation rules, are subject to deletion from State Ships Registry of Georgia.
 Decision for deletion is made by Main Registrar on case by case basis.

-Crew is requested to have good communication with the PSC officer, either through good command of English or the local language to avoid misunderstandings by having a senior officer or the master to accompany the PSC inspectors during their inspection on board.

-- Master and crew are requested to check and inspect at least but not limited to below listed items before entering in port,in order to minimize deficiencies and risk of detention during PSC inspection:
+9.6 Crew is requested to have good communication with the PSC officer, either through good command of English or the local language to avoid misunderstandings by having a senior officer or the master to accompany the PSC inspectors during their inspection on board.
+9.7 Master and crew are requested to check and inspect at least but not limited to below listed items before entering in port, in order to minimize deficiencies and risk of detention during PSC inspection:

 - Statutory certificates;

-- · Crew Certificates;
+- Crew Certificates;

+- Publications and chart updates; (ECDIS)

 - Compliance with SCTW requirements (hours of rest);

-- · Records of drills;
+- Records of drills;

 - Radio communication equipment;

-- Firefighting equipment (fire pumps; fire dumpers);
+- Firefighting equipment (emergency fire pumps; fire dumpers);

+- Emergency diesel generator; emergency light;

+- Emergency Battery;

 - Lifesaving and emergency equipment;

 - ODME and Oily Water Separator;

 - Oil/Garbage Record Book;

-- Deck and Engine log books.
+• Deck and Engine log books.